in-toto/witness/docs/witness_verify.md

 ### Options

 ```
-<<<<<<< HEAD
   -f, --artifactfile string                 Path to the artifact to verify
+      --attestation-digests strings         List of attestations in the form 'algorithm digest' for retrieval from archivist
   -a, --attestations strings                Attestation files to test against the policy
-      --attestation-digests strings         List of attestations in the form 'algorithm digest' for retrieval from archivist
       --collector-ca-path string            Path to the collector server's certificate CA data
       --collector-client-cert-path string   Path to the collector client's certificate
       --collector-client-key-path string    Path to the collector client's private key